-If you want to start learning Pilates, there’s one important exercise you need to learn before almost all the others—Pilates Table top position.
-This “transition” position is a great exercise to help you regain abdominal strength and pelvic stability if you are recovering from an injury.
+If you’re going to practice Pilates, there’s one important exercise you need to learn before almost all the others—Pilates Table top position.
+Some folks might call it a transitional pose, but don’t let them fool you.
+Practicing this simple exercise is a great way to help you regain abdominal strength and pelvic stability, and it’ll make you feel stronger than you have in years.

 So, when you ask your abdominals and back muscles to work together to hold your pelvis and spine in neutral while you lift your leg, it doesn’t always work correctly on the first try.